Kihumba/private-/Phase-C/Laravel-Learning-Outcomes/Curriculum/1 - MVC/README.md

 Skill Description
 ----------
-Laravel is an MVC framework for quickly out building elegant web applications.
-This outcome is an introduction to the world of Laravel.
+The Fellow will be familiar with the basic structure of Laravel as an MVC framework for quickly out building elegant web applications.

 Outputs
 ----------